Here is a list of 20 Reasons for No Traffic on a Blog in 2020, I have written 20 Reasons you can please add more in the comments.

 - Policy Violations No Indexing

-- No Security of the Visitor
+- No Security for the Visitor

 - Very Long Articles